The Rise of Microbotics

 Of course, these are but a few uses that we are now seeing the microbotics industry.
-Since it’s in its early stages of development, there’s much to experiment and try with these tiny devices.
+Since it’s in its early stages of development, there’s much to experiment with and try with these tiny devices.
 However, these three uses are the most promising, especially the ones related to the healthcare industry.

 What are the challenges for their development?